 The Continental Divide separates Western Montana, with its many other forested mountain ranges, from the balance of the State which is characterized by rolling plains punctuated by very attractive smaller mountain ranges which jump surprizingly to inspiring heights.
 Central and Eastern Montana contain some of the finest high-protein “hard grass” range land in the Nation along with vast reaches of productive dry farm wheat land in North America.

-In the past 42 years, Patrick Bates has been the principal and responsible broker in about 80 transactions on significant-sized and notable ranches in Montana.
-Most of the transactions closed under his banners have been in excess of 3,000 acres in size and many have encompassed from 8,000 to over 100,000 deeded acres.
+In the past 46 years, Patrick Bates has been the principal and responsible broker on about 80 transactions on significant-sized and notable ranches in Montana.
+Most of the transactions closed under his banners have been over 3,000 acres in size.
+Many have encompassed from 8,000 to 150,000 deeded acres.

-Reputable and active ranch-farm-land brokerage firms in the Big Sky State will attest to the integrity, commitment and skills possessed by the seasoned associates at Bates Land Consortium, Inc. Patrick Bates has led this unique fraternity in establishing a culture of graciously and generously sharing commissions.
-This said, the firm does not countenance pretenders not possessing solid principal-agent relationships with genuine clients.
+Reputable ranch-farm-land brokerage firms in the Big Sky State will attest to the integrity, commitment and skills possessed by the seasoned associates at Bates Land Consortium, Inc. Patrick Bates has led this unique fraternity in establishing a culture of graciously and generously sharing commissions.
+This said, the firm does not countenance pretenders who do not possess solid principal-agent relationships with genuine clients.